Travel.State.Gov > International Travel > Country Information > Nicaragua International Travel Information

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Nicaragua.
 While violence against LGBTI travelers is not common, widespread societal discrimination exists.
 See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.

-Travelers Who Require Accessibility Assistance: There is limited or no accessibility on public transportation, including few sidewalks and road crossings.
+Travelers Who Require Accessibility Assistance: There is limited or no accessibility assistance for public transportation, and there are few sidewalks and pedestrian road crossings.

 Nicaraguan law prohibits discrimination against persons with physical and mental disabilities, but in practice, such discrimination is widespread in employment, education, access to health care, and the provision of state services.